 How are the S&P 500 historical returns?

 You’ve likely heard that “the market” has returned about 10% per year on average since inception.
 This statistic is directly related to the S&P 500 index.
 No one can say for sure what will happen in the future, but through lots of ups-and-downs, over 100+ years, the S&P 500 index has returned about 10% per year on average.

-I’m a big fan of the American economy and therefor the S&P 500 index.
-Personally we hold a decent amount of money directly in an S&P 500 index and I believe it is worth at least consideration by the average investor.
+I’m a big fan of the American economy and therefore the S&P 500 index.
+Personally, we hold a decent amount of money directly in an S&P 500 index and I believe it is worth at least consideration by the average investor.